Azure-Samples/azure-spring-boot-samples/aad/spring-cloud-azure-starter-active-directory/aad-resource-server-by-filter-stateless/README.md

   ],
 ```

-After you've created the roles, go to **Azure Active Directory** and select **Users** to add two new users named "Admin" and "UserRule".
-Then back to select **Enterprise applications** in the left-hand navigation pane, click on your created application and select **Users and groups**, finally assign the new roles to your new Users (assignment of roles to groups is not available in the free tier of AAD).
+After you've created the roles, go to **Microsoft Entra ID** and select **Users** to add two new users named "Admin" and "UserRule".
+Then back to select **Enterprise applications** in the left-hand navigation pane, click on your created application and select **Users and groups**, finally assign the new roles to your new Users (assignment of roles to groups is not available in the free tier of Microsoft Entra ID).

 Furthermore enable the implicit flow in the manifest for the demo application
 (or if you have SPAs calling you):